StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ## Usage

-Any external system that exposes a public REST API supporting synchronous data retrieval can be integrated into TheHive using an alert feeder.
+You can use an alert feeder to integrate any external system that exposes a public REST API supporting synchronous data retrieval into TheHive.

 ### Authentication modes